Chotta Bazaar Incident One Of Bloodiest Massacres In IIOJK - UrduPoint

 Chotta Bazaar Incident One Of Bloodiest Massacres In IIOJK

+The bloody incident in Chotta Bazaar, Srinagar, when Indian troops slaughtered 32 civilians in the locality is one of the bloodiest massacres in Indian Illegally occupied Jammu and Kashmir (IIOJK)

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Jun, 2021 ) :Gory incident in Chotta Bazaar, Srinagar, when Indian troops slaughtered 32 civilians in the locality is one of the bloodiest massacres in Indian illegally occupied Jammu and Kashmir.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jun, 2021 ) :The bloody incident in Chotta Bazaar, Srinagar, when Indian troops slaughtered 32 civilians in the locality is one of the bloodiest massacres in Indian Illegally occupied Jammu and Kashmir (IIOJK).

-According to Kashmir Media Service, On June 11, 1991, the Indian paramilitary CRPF troops after an alleged clash with unknown attackers at Zainakadal in the city went berserk, and opened indiscriminate firing with their automatic weapons all the way from their camp at Syed Mansoor to the densely populated downtown area of Srinagar, Chotta Bazaar.
+According to a report released by Kashmir Media Service, on this day in 1991, the Indian paramilitary CRPF troops after an alleged clash with unknown attackers at Zainakadal in the city went berserk and opened indiscriminate firing with their automatic weapons all the way from their camp at Syed Mansoor to the densely populated downtown area of Srinagar, Chotta Bazaar.

 The report further said that with blood in their eyes, the troops barged into the shops, gathered people outside on the streets and killed them randomly.

-It pointed out that this blood curdling incident still causes a deep stir inside the hearts of the scores of bereaved families whose kiths and kins were massacred.
+It pointed out that the blood curdling incident still causes a deep stir inside the hearts of the scores of bereaved families whose kiths and kins were massacred.

+Even Amnesty International then expressed its serious concern on the horrific incident and demanded a judicial inquiry into the matter, the report said.

 The report said that history of IIOJK is littered with many Chotta Bazaar like carnages as Indian troops have carried out dozens of massacres in IIOJK since 1990.
 The aim of committing Chotta Bazaar like carnages is to instill fear among the Kashmiris, it added.